VISAS AND RESIDENCE PERMITS

 - Their spouse, as long as they are not legally separated.

-- The partner with whom they maintain a relationship analogous to that of a spouse entered in a public register established for those purposes by an EU Member State which excludes the possibility of being simultaneously two entries in that Country, as long as this entry has not been annulled.
+- The partner with whom they maintain a relationship analogous to that of a spouse entered in a public register established for those purposes by an EU Member State which excludes the possibility of their simultaneously being two entries in that Country if this entry has not been annulled.

-- Their descendants and those of their spouse, as long as they are not legally separated, under 21 or older but financially supported by them.
+- Their descendants and those of their spouse, if they are not legally separated, under 21 or older but financially supported by them.

-- Their ascendants and those of their spouse, as long as they are not legally separated, financially supported by them, with the exception of the ascendants of students and their spouses, who will not have the right to reside in Spain.
+- Their ascendants and those of their spouse, if they are not legally separated, financially supported by them, except for the ascendants of students and their spouses, who will not have the right to reside in Spain.

 20010 – San Sebastian